 The current energy transition process has brought us to a new organic approach to innovation, based around an acceleration of a portfolio of effective Research, Development and Innovation initiatives in keeping with the Group’s strategies.

-In 2017, Terna decided to further speed up innovation, adopting a centralised, coordinated vision in order to encourage an ongoing exchange of ideas and needs.
 The aim is thus to create an effective innovation ecosystem within the Company, capable of enabling the transition to a new TSO 2.0 model.
 This requires a new approach to managing the electricity system, which is increasingly intelligent and flexible both at the level of the grid, thanks to the use of efficient and innovative technologies (smart grids, storage, distributed generation, intelligent demand management, etc.), and in terms of the market.
 This will entail an unprecedented revolution that will rapidly result in the integration of distributed generation resources, storage and market demand for services, and the Europe-wide integration of national markets.

-In the medium-term future, innovation will focus on guaranteeing increased integration between the electricity grid and other networks (transport, gas, water, etc.), in order to make the Italian System and the European System stronger and more eco-sustainable.
+In the medium-term future, innovation will focus on guaranteeing increased integration between the electricity grid and other networks (transport, gas, water, etc.), in order to make the Italian System and the European System more and more eco-sustainable.

 Security of supply